DanielOfodile/E-commerce_website/README.md

 customer account to manage your orders and personal information.

 ## Contributing
-If you would like to contribute to the development of this website, please feel free to submit a pull request with your changes.
+If you would like to make contributions to the development of this website, please feel free to submit a pull request with your changes.

 ## Authors